eniolajohnson/quizlee/README.md

 # Quizlee- An  AJAX Project

 ## Overview
-Quizlee is a dynamic HTML, CSS, and JavaScript solo, ajax, quiz project, ideal for taking a break from work.
+Quizlee is a dynamic HTML, CSS, and JavaScript solo, ajax, multi-choice quiz project, ideal for when you need to take a break from work.

 ## Feature Lists
 ```